 Need a Protection from Abuse (PFA) order or facing PFA violation?
 Get legal guidance on obtaining or defending against PFA orders in Pennsylvania.
 Contact me for swift and effective representation.

+I teach legal education courses to lawyers and occasionally judges on current DUI law updates.
 DUI cases are resolved very differently in each county.
 Even though all DUI cases are prosecuted under Pa DUI laws, each county has its own policies.
-It’s important to have a LOCAL DUI Lawyer Allentown who knows things like how your magistrate will set your bail, what the judge does with particular DUI depending on the blood alcohol level of the DUI, and how the district attorney handles DUI cases that involve street drugs or prescription medications rather than alcohol.
+It’s important to have a LOCAL DUI Lawyer who knows things like how your magistrate will set your bail, what the judge does with particular DUI cases on the blood alcohol level of the DUI, and how the district attorney handles DUI cases that involve street drugs or prescription medications rather than alcohol.
 These are just a few examples of the numerous ways that counties differ from each other in how DUI cases play out in their own DUI courts.

 So if you get a DUI in Lehigh or Northampton County, then call me and I will try to walk you through it.
 My office is in downtown Allentown right next to the courthouse.